 In March 2012 the Company acquired a secured interest in land owned by AG that is permitted for wetland restoration.
 AG subsequently assigned the agreement to EIP Minnesota, LLC ("EIP") in September 2012.
 EIP will restore the wetlands and, upon completion, wetland credits are to be issued by the proper governmental authorities.
-In April 2015, the Company entered into a revised agreement with EIP whereby EIP will seek to sell to third parties credits that PolyMet does not need and, over time, reimburse PolyMet for its costs.

-As part of the initial consideration, AG holds warrants to purchase 1,249,315 common shares at \$1.3007 per share at any time until December 31, 2015, subject to mandatory exercise if the 20-day volume weighted average price ("VWAP") of PolyMet shares is equal to or greater than \$3.00 and PolyMet provides notice to AG that it has received permits necessary to start construction of the NorthMet Project.
+As part of the initial consideration, AG holds warrants to purchase 1,249,315 common shares at \$1.3007 per share at any time until December 31, 2015, subject to mandatory exercise if the 20-day VWAP of PolyMet shares is equal to or greater than \$3.00 and PolyMet provides notice to AG that it has received permits necessary to start construction of the NorthMet Project.
 The exercise price of the purchase warrants and the number of warrants are subject to conventional anti-dilution provisions.